 Zoho has adapted its popular email hosting service to provide a suite of applications alongside options like G Suite.
-The catch is that Zoho is cheaper and even offers a free plan with support for up to 25 users, which we have also featured in our guide on how to set up free business email.
+The catch is that Zoho is cheaper and even offers a free plan with support for up to 25 users.

 Let’s start there.
 The free plan offers up to 25 users at base, with an additional 25 gained through referral bonuses.
 Email addresses can be from a single domain, with 5GB of space per user and a 20MB attachment limit.

 So, the plan isn’t ideal, but it’s also free.
 This is the biggest difference between Zoho and G Suite, as a plan like this caters to those who are looking for single domain email hosting and nothing else.
 Some extra vigilance is required to keep your inbox tidy, but it’s still the best way to get a professional address for free.